rwlopez98/OpenPose-Colab-Notebook/README.md

 This is a GPU levereged Linux/Ubuntu based build of OpenPose which also includes the JSON -> MatLab export functionality.

-Feel freee to reach out to me at my email raylo123wxyz@gmail.com with questions related to this project or if it seems like the links are broken.
+Feel free to reach out to me at my email raylo123wxyz@gmail.com with questions related to this project or if it seems like the links are broken.